zhoukalex/data_engineer_alex/README.md

 - These two data sets provide flexibility to add new dimensions, and/or business logic overtime.
 Historical log data is not at risk to change over time since records are preserved in machina_raw.

 ## Consider processing speed and use parallel processing for independent tasks when possible.
 Which parts of your pipeline can be parallelized?
 Which have to be done sequentially?
+- The entire ETL workflow uses Pyspark as the parallel and distributed engine for data processing.
 - machina_raw is built sequentially as new parquet files arrive to s3.
-- The next 2 steps (machina_cleaned, Machina_model_v1) are currently done sequentially, but they could be parallelized if each table was incrementally built by run_uuid partition.
+- The next 2 steps (machina_cleaned, Machina_model_v1) are currently done sequentially, but further optimization is possible if each table was incrementally built by processing each run_uuid partition.
 - machina_run_uuid_stats has to be sequential once all data is available in the upstream table.

 ## Save data in formats that are easily extensible and convneint to query.